Ohio State given $210,000 in grant funds for student financial emergencies

 She also said Great Lakes looked for schools it felt would do a good job of making students aware of the program and which had already demonstrated an ability to offer support for students.

 Additionally, universities provided with funds through the program are required to contribute funds of their own — 10 percent of the amount given by Great Lakes the first year, and 15 percent the second year.
+Ohio State’s contribution will be $10,000 for the 2017-18 academic year and $15,000 for 2018-19, Isaacs said.

 Ohio State is among 32 four-year colleges awarded money for the grant.
 The program has existed since 2012 for two-year schools, but has not been offered to four-year schools until now.